VitexSoftware/composer-debian/README.md

 ![logo](composer-global-update.svg?raw=true)

-Update PHP libraries in /usr/share/* or /usr/lib/* using composer
+ *Prepare Autoloader for PHP Application installed from package *Update PHP libraries in /usr/share/* or /usr/lib/* using composer

 Installation
 ------------